-You may be able to leave your benefits in the scheme after normal retirement age, but some schemes may still have an age, usually 75, when you have to take them.
-If you decide to take a late retirement, your pension income is likely to be larger than if you had taken it at normal retirement age.
-This will be because the scheme will increase the pension when you come to take it.
-The increase is paid because the pension is likely to be paid for a shorter time than planned.
+You may be able to leave your benefits in the scheme after normal retirement age and delay taking them until a later date.
+Some schemes may still have an age, usually 75, when you have to take them by.
+If you decide to take late retirement, your pension income may be larger than if you had taken it at normal retirement age.
+As the pension will be paid for a shorter time than planned, the scheme may choose to increase the pension when you come to take it.

 - Please note that you may not receive the pension payments you would have received (had you retired at your normal retirement age) as a lump sum or series of additional payments at the time you actually retire in addition to your starting pension.